ChrisWhealy/Cordova-Create/README.md

 <a name="header12"></a>
 ##12) Using Placeholders In `config.xml` Attributes and Content
 Generally speaking, most attribute values used by the XML elements in `config.xml` are simple string or Boolean values.
-However, there are various attributes that often need to be set equal to values that have already been defined somewhere else.
+However, there are various attributes that often need to be set equal to values that have already been defined elsewhere.

 A typical example is for the attributes and content of the `<author>` element.
 Here, you might want to set the email address and URL equal to values that have already been defined as `npm`, `git` or environment variables.